shnewto/ashpaper/README.md

 - _Everything else_: Store number of syllables in the line to the active register.

-Let's take this poem in a file called `lovely-poem.eso`.This poem-program (poegram?) calculates factorials and input in the number of syllables in the title.
+Let's take this poem in a file called `lovely-poem.eso`.
+This poem-program (poegram‽) calculates factorials and input in the number of syllables in the title.
 (I learned a lot from reading the poem "other woodwork" by William Hicks)
 ```txt
 lovely poem